fbpx

 Where we’re at today

-For the past several years now, I’ve been coaching students through BNB Mastery Program and BNB Hosting Accelerator full-time and I absolutely love it.
+For the past several years now, I’ve been coaching students through BNB Co-Hosting Mastery and BNB Hosting Accelerator full-time and I absolutely love it.
 Our property management business is still alive and well in Toronto, Canada, however I’m largely removed from all the day-to-day operations of the business (something I teach all of my students to achieve as well) and focused on helping other hosts and students all over the world.

 I’ve now also co-authored “Airbnb for Dummies” distributed by Wiley Publishing and had the opportunity to work alongside childhood mentors such as Mr. Robert Kyosaki.